-In the spirit of the Not Alone campaign, our guide aims to increase awareness about sexual assault and abusive partner relationships.
-We’ll also address tactics to prevent attacks on campus and cover the immediate steps that should be taken if you or someone you know is victimized.
+The American Civil Liberties Union (ACLU) estimates that at least 95% of campus rapes in the U.S. go unreported.
+This statistic reflects a dire need for increased campus prevention and support systems at our nation's colleges and universities.
+Our guide aims to increase awareness about sexual assault and abusive relationships.
+We also address tactics to prevent attacks on campus, and cover the immediate steps that should be taken if you or someone you know is victimized.

 What is Sexual Assault?

 Sexual assault, a type of sexual violence, is a term that applies to a broad range of forced and unwanted sexual activity.
 It includes attempted rape — unwanted fondling or sexual touching — and rape, generally defined as penetration of a victim's body against their will.
 Sexual assault can involve forcing someone into non-consensual sexual acts by way of manipulation, physical or emotional coercion, or psychological force, including threats or other means of intimidation.
 Whatever form sexual assault takes, it's important for victims to realize that it's not their fault.

 Sexual assault is a far too common problem in our country today; RAINN (the Rape, Abuse, & Incest National Network) recently reported that someone in the U.S. is sexually assaulted every 98 seconds.
 But sexual assault shouldn't be regarded as ordinary or inevitable — by understanding and addressing the problem, we can do something about it.
 According to RAINN, rates of sexual violence in the U.S. have dropped by more than half since 1993.
 That's encouraging, but our society still has a lot of work to do before we can list "sexual autonomy" among our national virtues.

 The vast majority of sexual assaults go unreported and unpunished.
 RAINN reports that nearly 70% of victims don't inform the police and that a mere 25% of reported assaults eventually result in an arrest.